-In simple terms, an IP address or Internet Protocol address can be defined as a set of numbers assigned to identify each computer on the internet.
-Computers use this unique set of numbers to send and receive data to other computers on the internet.
+The purpose of assigning IP Address is to identify each computer on the internet, which in-turn helps to send and receive data to other computers on the internet.

-Just as your home address identifies and differentiates your house from a host of other houses, an IP address identifies and differentiates your computer from millions of other computers on the internet.
+Just as your home address identifies and differentiates your house from other houses, an IP Address identifies and differentiates your computer from millions of other computers on the internet.

 What is Static IP